 The competitive nature of the fashion industry makes it difficult for fledgling businesses to become established, but a number of fashion startups have successfully launched after spotting a gap in the market.
 The dramatic shift in shopping habits following the pandemic, along with pent-up consumer demand, means there’s a significant opportunity for budding talent in the UK.
 From combining tech with fashion design to championing sustainability values, there are endless ways to capitalize on new trends.

-With the June edition of London Fashion Week just around the corner, we’ve put together an article celebrating some of the small businesses that are already making a name for themselves.
+As London Fashion Week gets underway, we’ve put together an article celebrating some of the small businesses that are already making a name for themselves.
 Read on to discover the UK success stories to follow:

 Men and women's sustainable fashion & tech| Isle of Wight | 2009

 Rapanui is a sustainable fashion brand that's come a long way from its humble beginnings in a garden shed on the Isle of Wight.
 The business is now an award-winning brand that creates a range of clothing from organic cotton in a factory powered by renewable energy.
 The ethos of the business is built around disrupting the clothing industry by reducing the volume of clothes that end up in landfills, along with producing high-quality garments in an ethical environment.

 All orders are shipped in paper mail bags or cardboard boxes, and even the tape used for packaging is paper-based.
 The business also addresses the fact that wastewater from dyehouse effluent is a major source of pollution, so it uses a recirculation system that refilters and cleans the water to make it crystal clear, drinkable, and safe for re-use.